b-casey/OpenSMACX/README.md

 https://alphacentauri2.info/index.php?board=23.0

 v0.2.2
+* Lots of clean up and optimization of the existing code base.
+* Initial work on the Path class.
+* Added some Council related functions.
+* 50 new functions across almost every game related area with a focus on Map and Technology.
+* Decompiled and redirected function count: 362

+Bug Fixes:
 * Fixed a bug under certain conditions that the end game function to determine whether a faction is nearing a diplomatic win (Supreme Leader) would return incorrect results.
 The function aah_ooga() is called with the 2nd parameter set to -1 in certain instances.
 The original code would then